Contingency-fee litigation at Polasek Law Firm serves to aid clients in pursuing patent litigation that they might otherwise not be able to afford.

 You can also receive the financial assurance that you or your company will not incur attorney fees associated with your case’s litigation unless you win your case.

 Speak with a Contingency-Fee Patent Litigation Attorney Today

 Do you have questions regarding contingency-fee patent litigation?

 Do you want to discuss the facts of your case with a qualified contingency-fee patent litigation attorney?

-If so, contact us today!
-We provide an initial consultation at no charge.
+If so, contact the firm today.
+The Polasek Law Firm provides an initial consultation at no charge.